 Well-Intentioned Extremist: He really does want to make America great again and give the people true freedom.
-However, he plans to do this by creating hundreds of child soldiers, starting a war on Pakistan under false pretenses, and then burning the US government to the ground once he's in control of it.
+However, he plans to do this by creating hundreds of child soldiers, starting a war with Pakistan on false pretenses, and then burning the US government to the ground once he's in control of it.

-World's Strongest Man: When he´s hulked out, he´s the single strongest character in the entire Metal Gear universe.
-He's also the strongest cyborg of the most powerful PMC in the world.
+World's Strongest Man: When he's hulked out, he's the single strongest character in the entire Metal Gear universe.
+He's also the strongest combatant of the most powerful PMC in the world.

 Worthy Opponent: Considers Raiden to be this.
-During the final boss battle he actually claims, "This is the best fight of my life."
+During the final boss battle he actually says that "this is the best fight of my life."